Methodology

 Researcher Score

-Each researcher's score is the mean of their top 10 paper DataRank scores within the indexed corpus.
-This directly reflects the quality of an author's highest-impact work in the database.
+Each researcher's score is the sum of DataRank scores across their data papers indexed in the corpus.
+This reflects the cumulative data-sharing impact of an author's contributions to the data-paper corpus.

-Where p1, p2, β¦, pk are the author's papers sorted by DataRank descending.
+Where p1, p2, β¦, pk are the author's data papers (classified as dataset papers) indexed in the corpus.

 Scope